Colabatorium/lotwr/README.md

 I will then add you to the LOTWR project as an editor and you can 'pull' (download) the master 'branch' (a copy) of the book.
 This will contain all the chapters.

-You need to install GIT on your computer, (help.github.com/articles/set-up-git/) is an excelent resource for this, and (depending on your OS) this is usually as easy as installing any other application.
+You need to install GIT on your computer, (help.github.com/articles/set-up-git/) is an excellent resource for this, and (depending on your OS) this is usually as easy as installing any other application.

 Next you pick a suitable place in your computer (ie: folder/directory) to keep the book and clone the master branch.